Olympic Pavilion Denmark

-What if a chair was made from waste plastic (both industrial and ocean waste), and the chair could be both a dinning and lounge chair, and stacked becomes a shelve and a facade system.
+What if a chair was made from waste plastic (both industrial and ocean waste), and the chair could be both a dining and lounge chair, and stacked becomes a shelve and a facade system.

 Location